BNasmith/PTForsyth/PTFWorkofChrist.md

 the dimensions of a modern world, or for its deepened ethical insight.
-How exactly could the obedience of Christ stand for the obedience of all ?
-It was the fulfilment of His own personal vocation ; how does it stand for the obedience of every other person ?
-Or how does the suffer- ing of Christ restore the moral order, especially one He never broke ?
+How exactly could the obedience of Christ stand for the obedience of all?
+It was the fulfilment of His own personal vocation; how does it stand for the obedience of every other person?
+Or how does the suffer- ing of Christ restore the moral order, especially one He never broke?
 If you treat it as punish- ment, that punishment alone does not restore the moral order.
 And, if we say He did not do that, He did not restore a moral order, so much